rootzoll/konfetti-app/README.md

 ... you get the idea :D

-## Installation
+## Building App from Source

-Make sure to have the IONIC framework installed (v1).
-Checkout and run 'ionic state reset' and then 'ionic resources'.
+Make sure to have the IONIC framework installed (v1.x): http://ionicframework.com

+Checkout from git, run 'ionic state reset' and then 'ionic resources' with project folder.

 ## Actual State